 Underfloor insulation must be at least R1.3 (or R0.9 if installed before 1 July 2016.)

 New requirements for rental properties were introduced as part of the Government’s Healthy homes standards announced in February 2019.
-The healthy homes standards will apply to new tenancies from 1 July 2021 and to all rental homes from 1 July 2024.
+The healthy homes standards come into force for privately-owned rental properties and boarding houses on 1 July 2021.
+Owners must ensure that their properties comply with HHS within 90 days of any tenancy that starts or is renewed after 1 July 2021.
+The standards apply to all rental homes from 1 July 2024.

 Regarding insulation, the standards do not require anything more from landlords who have installed insulation to meet the requirements of the 2016 Regulations.